Description by Dr. Jack Hale, Medical Chairperson:

-One of my favorite stories is that of a woman we saw in Montalais, which is the most remote mountain town to which FoH travels.
-It is a rugged 9 mile hike from the main road.
-The lady came to Montalais because of a large benign tumor hanging from her axilla (armpit).
-It weighed 20 to 25 pounds.
-She had to tuck it in her dress and strap it to her chest just to be able to walk and function at home.
-FoH got her to Double Harvest to be seen by the surgical team.
-Our general surgeon excised the mass.
-The following morning at 7:30 am the patient was dressed and ready to travel home.
-She could not hold her arm at her side due to the pain of the 6 inch incision, but she had a smile from ear to ear.
-Her life was going to be better and she hugged us all as she walked out the door.
+Jack’s favorite story: A woman in Montalais appeared with a large benign tumor hanging from her armpit.
+It weighed 20-25 lbs.
+She tucked in in her dress and strapped it to her chest to be able to function.
+She was referred for surgery to Double Harvest where a general surgeon excised the mass.
+Next morning as she was leaving she couldn’t hold her arm at her side due to pain of the 6 inch incision, but she smiled from ear to ear and hugged them all as she walked out the door.